FirstLegoLeague/launcher/docs/userguide.md

 <img src="scoring.png" style="width:75%">

 - `Select Team` - Choose the team to score.
 Once you have selected a team you select the `Round`.
 - `Select Round` - Select the `Round` to score.
-If you imported a Schedule CSV file in `Tournament` then the matches and rounds are taken from there.
 Rounds for which a score has already been entered are indicated by a tick mark.
 - `Points` shows the accumulated points of missions scored so far.
 - `Default` sets all the unscored missions to their default (usually unscored) value.
-This shortcut can be used when a team has succeeded in only a few missions - score those missions and then press `Default` to rapidly complete the other missions.
+This shortcut may be used when a team has successfully done only a few missions - score those missions and then press `Default` to rapidly complete the other missions.
 This option is not available when the referee role is logged in since the referee is required to go over all the missions with the team technicians.
 - `Reset` - reset the scoresheet to it's unscored state.
 - `?` - Show the mission text.